-On average you should provide 1/2 square foot per bird.
+On average you should provide 1/2 square foot per bird Your brooder room should be 60-80 degrees range and not fall be below or above this in order for your brooder pen to maintain the correct temperature for the warm area and cool down area.
 Please keep in mind the space that will be used for the lamp, waterer, and feeder.
 There should be space for the chicks to move freely away from the heat if they get too warm.
 The chicks will need both a cool zone and a warm zone to develop.
-As the chicks grow you will need more room for them.
+As the chicks grow, you will need more room for them.
 For grown birds, you need 3-4 square feet per bird.